Get Help Planning PBL

-Plan a long-term PBL that consists of small, bitesize activities.
+Plan a long-term PBL that consists of small, bite size activities.
 Incorporate as many subject areas as you can in order to get the most bang for your buck.
-Keep each activity at 30 minutes or less, but have each activity build off of the last.
-You want your students to make connections each day so that it doesn’t seem like you’re just handing them random, quick work.
+Keep each activity at 30 minutes or less, but have each activity build on the last.
+You want your students to make connections each day, so that it doesn’t seem like you’re just handing them random, quick work.

 Don’t overwhelm students with choices.